Hoonism/PC_MVP/firebase-config.md

 # Firebase Configuration Setup

-To enable Firebase authentication in JourneyBook, you need to:
+To enable Firebase authentication and storage in JourneyBook, follow these steps:

 ## 1. Create a Firebase Project
 1. Go to [Firebase Console](https://console.firebase.google.com/)